 Below you’ll find important first steps to launching your graduate studies at CWRU.

-- Submit Acceptance of Admission — Upon admission you received an email to look at your online account for the admissions decision; the link to accept or decline admission is contained within the letter in your application.
+- Submit Acceptance of Admission — Upon admission, you received an email to look at your online account for the admissions decision; the link to accept or decline admission is contained within your offer letter.
 If you have not accepted admission online, please do this now.

 NOTE: You will not be able to access your Student Information System (SIS) account and other key services until you have accepted admission online.